NBA Cup: History

 NBA officials discussed the possibility of holding an in-season tournament for at least 15 years before it was introduced.
 The NBA has been concerned for decades about trying to compete with the National Football League (NFL) for viewers and attention when the two leagues’ regular seasons overlap during November and December each year.

 On July 6, 2023, the NBA announced it would hold the first in-season tournament from November 3 to December 9.
 The details of the tournament were revealed by the NBA on July 8; the group draws were announced and the semifinals and championship were scheduled at T-Mobile Arena on the Las Vegas Strip.
 The Los Angeles Lakers defeated the Indiana Pacers in the championship game to win the inaugural NBA Cup.

-The second edition of the NBA Cup was held from November 12 to December 17, 2024 with the semifinals and championship hosted at T-Mobile Arena for the second consecutive year.
+The second edition of the NBA Cup was held from November 12 to December 17, 2024, with the semifinals and championship hosted at T-Mobile Arena for the second consecutive year.
 The Milwaukee Bucks defeated the Oklahoma City Thunder to win the second NBA Cup championship game.

+The third edition of the NBA Cup was held from October 31 to December 16, 2025, with the semifinals and championship hosted at T-Mobile Arena for the third consecutive year.
+The New York Knicks defeated the San Antonio Spurs to win the third NBA Cup championship game.
+The Knicks later won the 2026 NBA Finals over the Spurs, marking the first NBA Finals to feature the two finalists in the NBA Cup championship game, and making the Knicks the first franchise to achieve the league "double" of winning both the NBA Cup and NBA championship in the same season.

+The 2026 NBA Cup is scheduled for October 30 to December 11, with the championship game at Hinkle Fieldhouse in Indianapolis, Indiana, as part of the NBA's new plan to hold them at iconic basketball arenas.